Ultimate Guide to Ultrasound Physics for FRCR Part 1 Explained

 - Strong reflectors create duplicated structures

-Understanding why artefacts occur is more important than recognising their appearance.
+Understanding why artefacts occur is more important than recognising their appearance, the same principle that applies to CT artefacts.

 Doppler Ultrasound Physics